-The National Maritime Museum is one of our favourite London museums with kids.
+The National Maritime Museum in Greenwich is one of our favourite London museums with kids.
 Living a quick bike-ride away, we often take advantage of the many play areas and activities for young children.
 This is a museum that the whole family can enjoy!

 Just like South Kensington is the great hub of national museums in West London, Greenwich is a cluster of historical attractions and museums in South East London.
 Royal Museums Greenwich consist of the four distinct museums and experiences: Royal Observatory, Cutty Sark, National Maritime Museum and Queen’s House.